abaer123/Racing-Repository/Courses/AI/1_Modern_Development_With_GitLab_AI.md

   * Once downloaded, navigate to the group that you redeemed for this workshop in the pre-work and click **Create new project,** then **Import project,** and lastly the **GitLab export** option.
   * Give your project a name and then click **Import project**.
 Give it a few seconds and then the project will be imported along with a new set of these issues for you to follow along with.
 * [ ] Step 1: Enable Code Suggestions
-  * We are going to start by showing you that we have already turned on the needed settings to enable experimental AI features at the top level.
-This will be a step you can do on your own group later, but for now your presenter will show you how to enable code suggestions at the top level group.
+  * Please notes that a number of top level group settings have been enabled to turn on all of the AI featuers.
+If you want to do this on your own instance you will have to make sure you enable **Experiment features** and **Third-party AI services** at the top level of your group.
-  * Your presenter will ensure they are at the top level of the group, then use the left hand navigation menu to click through **Settings \> General** then expand the **_Permissions and group features_** section.
-  * Once here they will scroll down and click the checkbox in **_Code Suggestions_** to enable code suggestions for all projects in the group (including the group you just redeemed)
-  * For all experimental AI features they will then want to enable **Experiment features** and **Third-party AI services** as well.
-  * Now we all of the AI features have been enabled at the top group level, but now we need to enable it for ourselves.
   * **Ensure as a student you complete this step or Code Suggestions will not work for you later on**.
 In the top left corner and click our profile icon, then right click **preferences** and select **_open in new tab_**.
   * Scroll down to the **_Code Suggestions_** section and click **Enable Code Suggestions**.
 Then scroll to the end of the page and click **Save changes**.
 Navigate back to your project screen before moving on.
   * We have now turned all of the existing AI/ML features in our groups & Code Suggestions within the built in Web IDE.
 If you want to try out Code Suggestions in VSC, there is an optional issue that will walk you through the setup you can do post workshop.